Disney+ Has Lost A Lot Of Subscribers For The First Time

-Like the world of late night TV, streamers are in a state of chaos.
+Like the world of late night TV, streamers are in a state change.
 Paramount+ is absorbing Showtime, which meant the end to certain shows.
 HBO Max jettisoned a bunch of content, including hundreds of Looney Tunes classics.
-Even Netflix, the one that started it all, spent last year hemorrhaging subscribers.
-Now it’s Disney+’s turn to suffer.
+Even Netflix, the one that started it all, spent much of last year losing subscribers.

 The drop in Disney+ subscribers — which was bigger than analysts expected — was entirely driven by a 3.8 million sequential decline Disney+ Hotstar, the version of the service offered in India and parts of Southeast Asia, to stand at 161.8 million at the end of 2022.

-Still, the news of Iger doing some belt-tightening is grim for Disney+ subscribers who like having a place they can always watch the Muppets thwarting a heist by Charles Grodin.
+Still, the news of Iger doing some belt-tightening may not be welcome for Disney+ subscribers who like having a place they can always watch the Muppets thwarting a heist by Charles Grodin.

 (Via Variety)